Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Preliminaries

 where $q_{ji}$ represents the probability of a packet being dropped at the link $(v_j, v_i)$, and $1-q_{ji}$ represents the probability of a successful transmission.

-\textbf{Modelling Feedback Channels.} In various message transmission protocols such as Transmission Control Protocol (TCP) and High-Level Data Link protocol, a mechanism called Automatic Repeat reQuest (ARQ) is utilized \cite{Krouk:2011, Garcia_Widjaja:2000}.
-ARQ serves as an error control protocol, ensuring reliable packet transmissions over unreliable communication channels.
-The operation of ARQ relies on a feedback signal transmitted from the data receiver to the data transmitter.
-The feedback signal indicates whether a packet has been successfully received or not.
-This feedback signal is transmitted via a narrowband feedback channel, for which we make the following assumption.

-\begin{assum} For each directed link $(v_j, v_i) \in \mathcal{E}$ from node $v_i$ to node $v_j$, there exists a narrowband error-free feedback channel from node $v_j$ to node $v_i$. \end{assum}
+\textbf{Modeling Feedback Channels.} In many communication protocols, such as Transmission Control Protocol and High-Level Data Link Control, reliable data delivery over unreliable links is achieved through the {Automatic Repeat reQuest} (ARQ) mechanism \cite{Krouk:2011, Garcia_Widjaja:2000}, an error control protocol, ensuring reliable packet transmissions over unreliable communication channels.
+ARQ employs a lightweight feedback signal, sent from the receiver back to the transmitter, to indicate whether a transmitted packet was successfully received.
+This feedback is typically carried over a narrowband channel, requires only a single bit per acknowledgment, and is therefore well suited for low-rate, low-power control signaling.
+Motivated by this, we make the following assumption about the availability of such a feedback channel in our network model. \begin{assum} For each directed link $(v_j, v_i) \in \mathcal{E}$ from node $v_i$ to node $v_j$, there exists a narrowband error-free feedback channel from node $v_j$ to node $v_i$. \end{assum}

-The feedback channel introduced in Assumption~\ref{assum_feedback_channel} usually comprises messages of $1$ bit (i.e., it is not used for data transmission).
-For this reason, it is reasonable to assume that it is error-free \cite{2022:Makridis_Themis_Hadj}.
-Such a feedback mechanism is necessary for acknowledging whether a packet has been received or not.
-In our setting, the feedback mechanism is also utilized to notify each node in the network whether the operation of the algorithm could be terminated or continue to be executed.